What Is Terrapsychology?

 We are having to relearn that a place is more than the sum of its identifiable components.

-We also know from more than a century of deep psychological work and research from linguists that the mind possesses an amazing faculty for translating outer events into inner ones.
+We also know from more than a century of deep psychological work and from research by linguists that the mind possesses an amazing faculty for translating outer events into inner ones.
 A tree in your yard easily translates into a symbol of growth and groundedness, a dolphin into a mental representation of playfulness and spontaneity.
 Dreams make use of this faculty all the time to express inner states in outer imagery.
 This makes sense given our long evolution from the natural world.
 Its features remain closely joined to our inner workings despite our tendency to believe ourselves psychologically separate from nature.

-Terrapsychology began by providing a multidisciplinary set of approaches for exploring and amplifying that sense of presence.
-After writing my dissertation on the presence of place in human psychology, I published my book Terrapsychology: Reengaging the Soul of Place (Spring Journal Books, 2007).
+Terrapsychology began by providing a multidisciplinary set of approaches for exploring and amplifying this local sense of presence.
+After writing my dissertation on the presence of place in our psychology, I published Terrapsychology: Reengaging the Soul of Place (Spring Journal Books, 2007).
 In it I called for a new depth approach to explore the largely unconscious (because disregarded) connections between us and our living Earth system of systems.
 To put it differently, terrapsychology studied how the patterns and shapes and features of the human and nonhuman world sculpted our ideas, our habits, our relationships, and even culture and sense of self.
 Whether we know it or not, we speak in the discourse of nature, terrain, and place, their jagged places roughening our turns of phrase, rivers carrying our endeavors onward, skyscrapers tempting us to irresponsible heights, polluted bays polluting our moods, corridors of wildlife preserving our pathways of sanity.

 Because these sorts of highly complicated interactions and webs of connection could never be isolated and pinned down (no living relationship can!), researching them requires tools more suited to preliminary descriptions than to nailing down causes and effects.
 Terrapsychological Inquiry is a research method designed to offer such tools as we look behind facts and numbers for the Earth-connective symbols and motifs at work behind them.
 A description of Terrapsychological Inquiry appears in the anthology Rebearths: Conversations with a World Ensouled (World Soul Books, 2010).

-These approaches represent:
+Terrapsychological approaches represent: